 Layout Panels from Hulls

-Hulls is a great boat design program that is easy to learn and hard to master, but it’s grand fun to be able to design your own canoe or kayak, and then be able to build one.
+Hulls is a boat design program that is easy to learn and hard to master, but it’s grand fun to be able to design your own canoe or kayak, and then be able to build one.
 You can see some designs here.
 The main question I get from people downloading my designs is, how do you get the panels layout numbers.
 Here’s how:

 The files I posted are not the layout plans for the plywood sheets that you will be cutting, but, luckily, Hulls has a program that will layout the plywood sheets for you.
 It is under the “Patterns,” and is called “Nesting.”
 Here is the way to get to the point where you can layout the patterns you will need to cut: